-With delays on the manufacture of car parts persisting into 2023, the turnaround for accident repairs continues to look grim for UK drivers.
+With delays on the manufacture of car parts persisting, the turnaround for accident repairs continues to look grim for UK drivers.

 Supply chain problems mean that mechanics are struggling to keep up with demand and are unable to get their hands on many of the parts they need.

 So, what exactly is the issue and which parts are affected?

 The UK’s supply chain issues largely stem from international struggles.

 Manufacturers in China were forced to close during the pandemic, contributing to a shortage of semiconductors (microchips) and other car parts needed for production.